-Contaminants that negatively affect the taste - iron, chlorine, organic matter in plumbing, bacteria
+Contaminants that negatively affect taste: iron, chlorine, organic matter in plumbing, bacteria

 You can argue by saying that tap water is treated at the local treatment facilities, and you would be right.

-First of all, although treatment facilities are getting more sophisticated, there is still a long way to provide truly safe water.
-Just have a look yourself at the EWG database.
+First of all, although treatment facilities are getting more sophisticated, there is still a long way to go to provide truly safe water.
+Just take a look yourself at the EWG database.